meitiv-et/paths/README.md

    on-road vehicle mix, and emission rates into the total emissions for each link in the network sliced by the MOVES source type, fuel type, and pollutant.
+3. `TransformMovesMatrix`: code to transform the MOVES matrix emissions rates from being binned by operation mode to being binned by speed using the MOVES default operation mode distribution.